SShaminur/Mutation-Analysis/README.md

 # Mutation-Analysis
 This is the fast and accurate pipeline by which the protein mutation can be detected with a short possible time of a large number of sequences.
-It uses MAFFT for alignment, and python for results output.
+By using separate multi-sequence alignment with MAFFT, removing ambiguous sequences and in-frame stop codons, and utilizing pairwise alignment, this method can derive nonsynonymus mutations (Reference:Position:Strain)

 # Details_pipeline
 Mutation_analysis.pdf